Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data

-One advantage of our proposed framework is that it can be instructed to generate designs with a certain popularity level.
-This contrasts with traditional GAN models, which cannot be instructed to create images of a specific type.
-We start with the CcGAN model that incorporates internal consumer preferences.
-To demonstrate its ability to generate new designs with different popularity levels, we instruct it to generate new designs from the least-preferred class and the most-preferred class.
-The first row of Figure \ref{fig:CcGAN-Generated-Images} presents the generated images.
-The images derived from both classes have graffiti styles, which means that the model passes the face validity check.
-Moreover, it is apparent that the generated images differ in style across the two classes, with the least-preferred class being darker in color, and the most-preferred class being brighter.
-This pattern is consistent with the pattern observed in the internal images.
+Our proposed framework allows for generating designs with specific popularity levels, unlike traditional GAN models.
+We use the CcGAN model with internal consumer preferences to generating new designs from the least-preferred and most-preferred classes.
+The first row of Figure \ref{fig:CcGAN-Generated-Images} shows that both classes produce graffiti-style images, passing the face validity check.
+The least-preferred class features simpler shapes and patterns, while the most-preferred class has more intricate designs, consistent with internal images.

-Similarly, we present the new designs generated for the least-preferred class and the most-preferred class by the CcGAN model with both internal and external preferences.
-As shown in the second row of Figure \ref{fig:CcGAN-Generated-Images}, the generated images differ in style across the two classes.
-The difference is more salient than in the case in which only internal preferences are incorporated.
-The least-preferred class is much darker in color, and the most-preferred class is brighter and has more blue/reddish colors.
-The image patterns in the most-preferred class also more exemplify the graffiti theme than do those in the least-preferred class.
-This means that the external preferences help generate images with higher quality in terms of mimicking the graffiti features in the most-preferred class.
+Additionally, we generate new designs using the CcGAN model with both internal and external preferences.
+The second row of Figure \ref{fig:CcGAN-Generated-Images} shows more pronounced style differences between the classes.
+The least-preferred class exhibits simpler colors and shapes, while the most-preferred class displays more intricate and colorful designs, better exemplifying the graffiti theme.
+This indicates that incorporating external preferences enhances the quality of generated images in the most-preferred class.